karanpratapsingh/learn-go/README.md

 }
 ```

-_Note: This pattern is quite common_
+_Note: This pattern is quite common._

 ## Switch